 When Marie Antoinette died under the heavy blade of the guillotine Oct.
 16, 1793, it was a decidedly unglamorous affair.
 That's not to say it wasn't a celebration: Many French revolutionaries were ecstatic to bid the extravagant queen adieu forever.
 After the blade came down, the executioner brandished Marie Antoinette's head in a triumphant wave so that the entire crowd could see it.

 Yet for the thousands of people gathered to watch the scene, it was a disappointment.
-They'd wanted to see the 38-year-old woman quake in fear and cower penitently.
-A well-known 18th-century journalist and revolutionary, Jacques Hébert, wrote in the newspaper Le Père Duchesne that she was "bold and impudent to the very end" [source: Amiel].
-Despite the fact that the executioner had cut off all her hair and ordered her to don a threadbare white shift (likely soiled by the time she made it up the steps to the guillotine -- she'd been hemorrhaging for days), she maintained her composure.
+They wanted to see the 38-year-old queen of France quake in fear and cower penitently.
+A well-known 18th-century journalist and revolutionary, Jacques Hébert, wrote in the newspaper Le Père Duchesne that she was "bold and impudent to the very end."
+Despite the fact that the executioner had cut off all her hair and ordered her to don a threadbare white shift (likely soiled by the time she made it up the steps to the guillotine), Marie Antoinette maintained her composure.

 While there's no point in deliberating her virtue or vices, we can delight in being voyeurs into the opulent court at Versailles, the scene of many Marie Antoinette scandals.
 We begin with the oft-quoted dismissal of her hungry subjects.